Key signature: Additional terminology

-Use outside of the Western common-practice period
+Use in other traditions

-Key signatures are also used in music that does not come from the Western common-practice-period.
+Key signatures are also used in music that does not come from the Western common practice period.
 This includes folk music, non-Western music, and Western music from before or after the common practice period.

-Klezmer music uses scales other than diatonic major or minor, such as Freygish (Phrygian).
-Because of the limitations of the traditional highland bagpipe scale, key signatures are often omitted from written pipe music, which otherwise would be written with two sharps, F♯ and C♯.
+Klezmer music uses scales other than diatonic major or minor, such as Phrygian dominant scale.
+Because of the limitations of the Great Highland Bagpipe scale, key signatures are often omitted from written pipe music, which otherwise would be written with two sharps, F♯ and C♯.
 (The pipes are incapable of playing F♮ and C♮ so the sharps are not notated.)
 20th century composers such as Bartók and Rzewski (see below) experimented with non-diatonic key signatures.

-Earlier notation styles
+Historical notation

 In music from the Baroque period, it is common to see key signatures in which the notes are annotated in a different order from the modern practice, or with the same note-letter annotated for each octave.